HolyTy/test/OCI_PublicLB_EN.md

         - fault domain：FAULT-DOMAIN-2
         - public IP address：10.0.0.9
         - private IP address：10.0.10.9
-1. Create Block Volumes
+1. Create Block Volumes.
-   - Create Block Volumes of 2 nodes
+   - Create 2 Block Volumes
-1. Attach Block Volumes to instance.
+1. Attach Block Volumes to each instance.
    - In the case of Linux (It will not be necessary for Windows)
       - Select DEVICE PATH(/dev/oracleoci/oraclevdb).
    - Attach by iscsi command.
-1. Create Load Balancer and set as the below
+1. Create Load Balancer and set as the below.
+   - Create 1 Load Balancer
    - CHOOSE VISIBILITY TYPE : Public
    - CHOOSE NETWORKING : by public subnet
    - Configure Choose Backends